 Roll the dough out on a generously floured work surface.
 Keep turning the dough after every roll to ensure it doesn’t stick to the counter and is of even thickness.
 Add additional flour to the dough, the counter, and your rolling pin as needed.
 Roll out into a 12 to 14-inch circle, depending on how deep your pie tin is.

 Gently roll the dough up and around the rolling pin then unroll and drape over a 9-inch pie tin.
-Gently press into the pie tin, being careful to avoid stretching it to fit.
+Gently press into the pie tin, being careful to avoid stretching the dough.
 Use scissors or a knife to trim the excess dough, leaving a 3/4-inch overhang.
 Fold the overhang under itself and crimp or flute.
 Pierce the base of the dough with a fork.

-Bake for 40 to 50 minutes, or until the edges of the filling are set but the center is still slightly wobbly with an internal temperature of 200°F. If the crust begins to brown too much, cover with a pie shield and continue baking.
+Bake for 40 to 50 minutes, or until the edges of the filling are set but the center is still slightly wobbly.
+Your pie should have an internal temperature of 200°F when finished.
+If the crust begins to brown too much, cover with foil or a pie shield and continue baking.
 Remove from the oven and let cool completely before slicing and serving.

 How to Store Pecan PieStore the cooled and baked pecan pie loosely covered with plastic wrap or aluminum foil in the fridge.
 Pecan pie lasts for up to 3 days.How to Make Pecan Pie Ahead of TimePlace the baked and cooled pecan pie in an airtight container and freeze for up to 3 months.
 Thaw overnight in the refrigerator and allow to come to room temperature before slicing and serving.